 We promoted the consultation through our website, social media platforms, our newsletter and through direct contact with sector representative organisations and unions.

 Implementation of the new policy

-View the new policy Teacher Registration, Practising Certificates and Limited Authority to Teach which will be implemented with the availability of Hapori Matatū.
+The new policy Teacher Registration, Practising Certificates and Limited Authority to Teach has been implemented with Hapori Matatū.